 It is estimated that black-footed cats spend as much as 70% of their time hunting.
 Below are three surprising facts that make the black-footed cat dangerous – not to humans – but to any small creature unfortunate enough to become their prey.

 Why are black-footed cats such good hunters?
 A lot of it has to do with their special hunting techniques.
 They will sit by a rodent’s burrow for hours until a little mouse pops their head up or flush birds out of tall grasses.

 Secondly, black-footed cats are dangerous because they hunt at night.
 Under the cover of darkness, these cats can silently kill between 10-14 small animals.

-Next, the title of “deadliest cat on earth” goes to black-footeds cat due to their tree climbing abilities.
+Next, the “deadliest cat on earth” title goes to black-footeds cats due to their tree climbing abilities.
 No flying insect or bird nest is safe.
 In fact, birds make up 25% of their diet.

 For these reasons, the black-footed cat ranks #1 as the most dangerous wild cat!

 Smith, A. (2023).
 The Evolution of Cat Communication: Insights from Vocalization Studies.
 Journal of Feline Research, 10(2), 75-89.